The Revelation of Jesus Christ:

 The author of the book of Revelation is relying heavily on his audience’s knowledge of Hebrew and Jewish worship practices and Israel’s salvation history to build a foundation for understanding the Christian concept of the kingdom of heaven.
 The relationship between Old Testament liturgy and the book of Revelation was the topic of our 2017 summer Bible study retreat at Conception Abbey.
 YouTube videos of Turning to God’s Word author Matthew Phelps’ conference talks are embedded below.
 Links to all of Matthew’s previous conference talks can be found on our TtGW videos page.

-Old Testament Liturgy in the Book of Revelation Part I (1:29:02—2017)
+Old Testament Liturgy in the Book of Revelation Part I (1:29:02)

-Old Testament Liturgy in the Book of Revelation Part II
+Old Testament Liturgy in the Book of Revelation Part II (2:10:18)

-Old Testament Liturgy in the Book of Revelation Part III
+Old Testament Liturgy in the Book of Revelation Part III (1:11:41)

 another video—one that could change the way you approach the Bible (40:44)

-Even if you’re a veteran of Catholic Bible studies, we recommend that you watch an explanation of the practical benefits of approaching The Bible as the Living Word of God.
+Even if you’re a veteran of Catholic Bible studies, we encourage you to watch an explanation of the practical benefits of approaching The Bible as the Living Word of God.
 This 40-minute video is distilled from a talk that Turning to God’s Word author Matthew Phelps gave at a summer Bible-study retreat at Conception Abbey in Conception, Missouri.
 In this video, Matthew looks at how viewing Scripture as a living document can help us to develop a more intimate relationship with Jesus Christ.
 There are real benefits in setting aside what we think we already know about Scripture to approach the Bible with the goal of learning what new things God is saying to us.
 Matthew examines the principles of lectio divina, the traditional Catholic approach to reading and praying with Scripture that’s foundational for all Turning to God’s Word Bible studies.

 Comforting Mysteries of the Rosary